winedarksea/AutoTS/README.md

 * Use quantile of training data to provide upper/lower forecast for Last Value Naive (so upper forecast might be 95th percentile largest number)
 * More thorough use of setting random seed
 * For monthly data account for number of days in month
+* Option to run generations until generations no longer see improvement of at least X % over n generations

 #### New Ensembles:
 	best 3 (unique algorithms not just variations)